 When two parties use different languages, interpreters are used to facilitating communication.
 Contrary to popular belief, communication is not a given.
 Interpreters relay all elements of language, including the linguistic and cultural nuances from both languages.
 When effective communication is achieved, it is a rewarding experience for all, including the interpreter.

-Having worked with the Deaf Community for nearly 20 years, we have created a list of ‘helpful hints’ for those that want to make sure communication is effective when communicating with a deaf person who uses British Sign Language (BSL).
+Below is our list of ‘helpful hints’ for those that want to make sure communication is effective when working with a Sign Language interpreter:

 Fail to prepare, prepare to fail